-How to install an SSL certificate on your WordPress in just 2 steps (for FREE)
+How to install an SSL certification on your WordPress in just 2 steps (for FREE)

 In this article you will learn how to install an SSL certificate on your WordPress in just 2 simple steps!

 Disclosure: Some of the links in this post are ‘affiliate links.’
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 The price for you will remain the same.

 Maybe you have run into this problem before when trying open a website on your laptop or phone, you see this big old sign at the adders bar that says NOT SECURE.
 Or in worst case, you cannot open the page at all on your mobile.

 Ugh, not really the best first impression of a company, right?

 Fine, then you’ll just browse yourself elsewhere.
 But what if this is your website?!

 You definitely don’t want people to think your website or blog is unsecure, and for sure you don’t want them to browse away towards safer pastures.

 Autch… what’s going on?

 What is an SSL Certificate, and why do you need to install one for your website?